+What does the organisation offer to enable members to perform?
+How are expenses managed?
+Are there any rewards for members?
 Deciding and managing rewards for service users taking part in the group is a controversial topic and needs to be discussed and agreed carefully.
-People who are in receipt of benefits are expected to declare any income, so if considering monetary rewards, organisations need to make sure they have up to date information from their local Job Centre.
+People who are in receipt of benefits are expected to declare any income, so if considering monetary rewards, organisations need to make sure they have up-to-date information from their local Job Centre.

-At Fulfilling Lives South East we opted for offering the following by way of reciprocity for our Action Group volunteers:
+At Fulfilling Lives South East we opted for the following by way of reciprocity for our Action Group volunteers:

-- Group members are registered as volunteers with our organisation and have access to staff training - Each member has an assigned mentor that provides individualised support to perform within the role as well as guiding their development through an individual development plan - Refreshments in meetings and travel reimbursements - Regular team activities, like meals and outings - For some activities volunteers are rewarded with a gift voucher
+- · Group members are registered as volunteers with our organisation and have access to staff training - Each member has an assigned mentor that provides individualised support to perform within the role as well as guiding their development through an individual development plan - · Refreshments in meetings and travel reimbursements - Regular team activities, like meals and outings - For some activities volunteers are rewarded with a gift voucher

-6. Support available: what support is available for service user to engage with the group and to fulfil their role; are there supervisions, mentoring, training; or is there any wellbeing support for group members, what happens if a group member is not well and unable to meet the group expectations because of this?
-(See FLSE Trauma Informed Practice in Coproduction guide).
+6. Support available:

+What support is available for the service user to engage with the group and to fulfill their role; are there supervisions, mentoring, training and is there wellbeing support for group members?
+Support would also need to be considered for when a group member is not well and unable to meet the group expectations (See FLSE Trauma Informed Practice in Co-Production guide).

-7. Values or a group agreement: at this point, it may be helpful also to agree a set of values and encompass the previous points.
-(See FLSE Coproduction Checklist).
+7. Values or a group agreement:

+It is useful to agree a set of values that encompass the previous points.
+(See FLSE Co-Production Values on our website).